-In reaching your decisions, open and informative communication with users, supporters, staff and volunteers will be important.
+In reaching your decisions, it is important to have open and informative communication with users, supporters, staff and volunteers.

-Working through the following suggested steps will help you in understanding your charity’s financial position, creating a plan and making decisions.
+Working through the following suggested steps will help you understand your charity’s financial position, create a plan and make decisions.

 Step 1: Consider your current financial situation